paleobiologycitationhelper/ghost-citations/evershed-2016/index.md

-# Ghost Citation Correction: Evershed (2016)
+# Citation Correction: Evershed, R.P., 2016.
+Fossilization of melanosomes via sulfurization. *PNAS*, 113(21), pp.5616–5618.

 ## Referenced Citation (Not Real):
 **Evershed, R.P., 2016.
 Fossilization of melanosomes via sulfurization. *PNAS*, 113(21), pp.5616–5618.**

 ## Note:
-This citation appears in literature but does not match any real publication in *Proceedings of the National Academy of Sciences*.
+This citation often appears in academic literature but does not appear in *Proceedings of the National Academy of Sciences*.
 No article with this title or authorship exists.
-However, an article by McNamara corresponds to this topic in the same year which is the source of the confusion.
+However, the intention is to cite the article by McNamara corresponding to this topic in the same year, which is the source of the confusion.

 ## Likely Intended Citation:
 **McNamara, M.E., van Dongen, B.E., Lockyer, N.P., Bull, I.D. and Orr, P.J., 2016.**